docker/docker-py/docs/networks.md

 ## Container network configuration

-In order to specify which network(s) a container will be connected to and additional configuration, use the `networking_config` parameter in `Client.create_container`
+In order to specify which network a container will be connected to, and additional configuration, use the `networking_config` parameter in `Client.create_container`.
+Note that at the time of creation, you can only connect a container to a single network.
+Later on, you may create more connections using `Client.connect_container_to_network`.

 ```python
 networking_config = docker_client.create_networking_config({